Soft-V/SoftV.Docs/docs/algaritm-kit/kit-overview.md

 In addition to DC motors, the board supports two servo outputs with standard PWM control, as well as two dedicated ports for stepper motors.

-For communication between the motor controller and the shield, the controller offers a USB Type-C interface for fast configuration and real-time monitoring along with a CAN 2.0-compliant bus that supports multi-node networks with high noise immunity.
+For communication between the motor controller and the shield, the controller offers a USB Type-C interface for fast configuration and real-time monitoring.

 <img src="/docshome/img/algaritm-kit/driver/driver-overview.png"/>